Compliance Mapping

 - LLM08:2025 Vector and Embedding Weaknesses -- Edictum does not inspect vector stores, embeddings, or retrieval pipelines.

-- LLM09:2025 Misinformation -- Edictum enforces contracts on actions, not on factual accuracy of text responses.
+- LLM09:2025 Misinformation -- Edictum enforces rulesets on actions, not on factual accuracy of text responses.

 See Defense Scope for a full analysis of what Edictum covers and where other controls are needed.